 - If reading on a stand-alone PDF viewer, clicking an animation link will open the animation in your computer's default browser.
 If the browser is already open, the animation will open a new tab.
-1 Each animation will open a new tab.
 You may want to close a tab one you are done in order not to overwhelm your browser. - If reading the book within a browser, left-clicking an animation link will replace the book view with the animation.
 Clicking the browser's "go back" button will return to the book but unfortunately it will go to the book's cover page, and thus you will lose your original place in the book.